 Offering online registration is not only convenient for your clients, but also for you.
 If you have a website for your organization (you should), more often than not, online registration AND payment processing is expected.
 With online registration you can kiss long lineups and mountains of paperwork goodbye and give your clients the convenience of signing up for your classes, memberships, and events from the comfort of their own home or office.
 You can always offer online registration and invoice your clients to pay in cash or check, but why not add even more convenience with online payment?
 There are quite a few options for setting up online payment and each has their advantages and disadvantages.

 PayPal has been around since the early 2000’s and manages over 232 million accounts worldwide. http://en.wikipedia.org/wiki/PayPal PayPal has 3 tiers for monthly pricing depending on the level of customization you want to do and their per transaction fee is straightforward flat-rate pricing.
 PayPal is easy to set up and they are universally recognized which reduces customers’ fears of fraud.
 They have been a dominant force in online payment for small businesses but that doesn’t make them the best option out there.
 PayPal only offers online payment.
 They do not support registration, inventory or membership management, reporting, accounting or communicating to your clients outside of invoices.
-It’s strictly payment processing... but that might be all you need.
+It’s strictly payment processing... but that might be all you need, even when it comes to online fundraising.

 Another consideration is customer service, PayPal has been known to unresponsive and difficult when it comes to customer service. http://www.paypalwarning.com/ This is especially frustrating because with PayPal, your funds are deposited into your PayPal account which they can freeze, withhold funds or take money out as they please.
 When you go with PayPal you play by PayPal's rules.
 PayPal isn’t the best choice for everyone, but never fear, there are other options available.